Nanette Kelley M.Ed.

 Nanette facilitates resources for present and future culture bearers.

-Working strategically as an Arts Administrator, Project Director, Program Coordinator, Offices Manager, and Business owner, she is experienced in managing/hiring staff and contractors, grants/grant reporting, and collaborating with elders, cultural leaders, artists, scientists, non-profits and businesses including tribal, educational, NGOs, city, county, state, and federal agencies.
+Working strategically as an Arts Administrator, Project Director, Program Coordinator, Office Manager, and Business owner, she is experienced in managing/hiring staff and contractors, grants/grant reporting, and collaborating with elders, cultural leaders, artists, scientists, non-profits and businesses including tribal, educational, NGOs, city, county, state, and national agencies.

 M.Ed.
 Indigenous Education, B.A.
 Corporate Communications, and B.A.
 Art Studio (printmaking & painting) with emphasis in interpretation.